balkanbgboy/NET_TOOLS/readme.md

 docker pull balkanbgboy/net-tool
 2.Create CSVfiles Folder on your PC
-3.Create ip.bat file and put in a folder witch in your System path 4.Update the bat file with the following(change the path to much yours): docker run -it --rm --name net-tool-app  -v C:\Users\ivan\Desktop\CSVfiles:/app/CSVfiles f4acb5bcadec
+3.Create ip.bat file and put in a folder witch in your System path 4.Update the bat file with the following(change the path to match yours): docker run -it --rm --name net-tool-app  -v C:\Users\ivan\Desktop\CSVfiles:/app/CSVfiles f4acb5bcadec
 @pause
 5.Hit WIndow + R to get RUN and type ip and you will get the App and the Menu!